Why did you have to go and do that, Phil?

 Ouch, that’s me all right.
 Scornful as well as sceptical.

 De Botton blames the lowly reputation of self-help books partly on the way they are packaged by publishers in “sickly pink and purple” jacket designs and then “entombed by booksellers near the mind, body and spirit section”.
-But he also identifies a more fundamental problem: self-help books these days are written by the all the wrong people.
+But he also identifies a more fundamental problem: self-help books these days are written by all the wrong people.
 Note ‘these days’.

 De Botton reminds us that the history of the self-help book goes back to Ancient Greece.
 Epicurus wrote 300 of them with titles like On Love, On Justice and On Human Life.
 The Benedcitines and the Jesuits added to the canon, along with assorted philosophers down the centuries.
 Here are some 19th Century pearls of wisdom from Arthur Schopenhauer, who advised in 1823: “A man must swallow a toad every morning to be sure of not meeting with anything more disgusting in the day ahead.”
 (Later, at lunch with his publisher: “Arthur, we really must call this The Toad Less Travelled …”).